sabre-io/sabre.io/source/dav/clients/ical.md

 ---

-iCal (now known as just 'Calendar'), is one of the most feature-rich CalDAV clients on there.
+iCal (now known as just 'Calendar'), is one of the most feature-rich CalDAV clients out there.
 A lot of testing with SabreDAV first happens with iCal, as it tends to be the forerunner in supporting new standards, and also tends to be the most correct implementation.